Harness Launches AI-Powered Release Orchestration: AI Verification + Auto-Rollback Ends Deployment Failures

 Core Pain Point

-AI-driven DevOps (AIOps) is a 2026 hot direction: Datadog has AI anomaly detection, GitHub explores AI security scanning, GitLab enhances AI merge request review.
-DevOps AI-ification reflects a broader trend: every stage of the software development lifecycle is being reshaped by AI.
+(AIOps) is a 2026 hot direction: Datadog has AI anomaly detection, GitHub explores AI security scanning, GitLab enhances AI merge request review.
+DevOps AI-ification reflects a broader trend: every stage of the software development lifecycle is being reshaped by AI. #

 Community and Development Outlook